 For many years, the internet has connected people from around the globe in such a way not experienced since the advent of radio.
 What’s still striking is the open use it brings to hobbyists as a platform for broadcasting their views and interests.
 This has brought forth grounds for not only new forms of revolutionary action under systemic oppression, but also stages for more disruptive causes orchestrated by internet trolls, alt-rightists, and political propagandists.
 And let’s not forget Donald J. Trump, whose web of cronies used technology to hack our democracy, take the presidency and divide us to a new frightening level of civil discord.

-The Internet of Things, with or without net neutrality, is an interstitial space where varying entities invent means of using, and often times exploiting, whatever data travels through it.
+The Internet of Things, with or without net neutrality, is an interstitial space where varying entities invent means of using—and often times exploiting—whatever data travels through it.
 This has created a whole host of problems around the world.
-From destroying privacy to undermining fair elections, technology — with all its capability — has yet to find a way to monitor the real force driving things awry: human nature.
+From eliminating privacy to compromising fair elections, technology, with all its capability, has yet to find a way to monitor the real force driving things awry: human nature.

 Although rescinding net neutrality will put a damper on consumer choice, it may bring an end to this social epoch we so desperately need.
 In forfeiting our data, we have become a society of polarized users obsessed with dopamine hits.
 Social media and receiving notifications is a lot like taking drugs.
 What’s worse is that Facebook and other network algorithms are bent on having you agree with yourself.
 So whether we’re addicts in denial or collectively in some unshakable fit of neurosis, the powers of these platforms have shaped us into something causally destructive.